amrqz/sortmylife---Organisation-Website/README.md

 # sortmylife---Organisation-Website

-This is a simple HTML website that I experimented with for organising my life.
+This is a simple HTML website that I experimented with in 2020 for organising my life.